“Belonging to the same group, in effect, does not mean more than listening together”

 Action no. 1

 It is an action for public spaces in which through a series of questions, people are invited to listen to different parameters of the soundscape.

 Action no. 2

-A microphone and an amplifier were placed, and people were invited to make use of these to say what they want, read, express an opinion, recite a poem, sing, make noise… what comes to mind.
+It is an action in which a microphone and a sound speaker were placed in different spaces and people are invited to use it to say what they want, read, express an opinion, recite a poem, sing, make noise… what comes to mind.

 Action no. 3 *

 Is a participatory action, which consisted of placing a hand recorder and a headphone and inviting people to listen the soundscape in an amplified was through these.

 Action no. 4 *

 Field recordings were made of places where events occurred periodicaly or cyclically, but not every day, and all people are invited to download the recordings and if possible listen to them in the same places where they were performed a day that not happen the event corresponding to each place.

-The field recordings were made in the Downtown of Queretaro, Mexico, in the following places:
+The field recordings were made in the Historical Center of Queretaro, Mexico, in the following places:

 – The street market of the Alameda.
 It takes place from Thursday to Tuesday, rests on Wednesday.